oceanprotocol/pdr-backend/READMEs/get-ocean-on-sapphire.md

 Notes:
 - If you see a "Insufficient liquidity" warning, then click the settings gear and toggle "Use secure router = on".
 - Be careful for slippage, always.
-(Though there _should_ be decent liquidity.)
+(Though there _should_ be decent liquidity.
+[Pool info](https://illuminex.xyz/pools/0x841dd137A2B380DA4568f6745aEAc20EDa910313))

 # Approach 2: Bridge OCEAN from Eth mainnet